PREP STEPS FOR RETURN ERRORS

 For each of the following notices the IRS is telling you they think you made errors on your return, whether they be math errors, failure to include an item, or filing too late.

 Sometimes, the IRS will unilaterally change your return and send you a letter similar to Notice CP16T, Notice CP52, if you are self-employed or Notice CP112, for a business.
 To contest these Notices you'll have to request an Audit Reconsideration.
-Please contact our office.
+Please read this article & contact our office.

 Each notice requires a different, but specific response, depending on your individual circumstances and the evidence.
 Our goal is to submit the proper evidence on the correct forms so you will receive a Notice CP2005 or a Letter 1802C telling you that you do not owe any more taxes!